bryceholcomb/bryceholcomb.github.io/_drafts/04-mapbox-and-rails.md

 {% endhighlight %}

 First we need to tell this endpoint how to respond to a JSON response.
-The method #respond_with is built in with Rails and will handle the different types of formats that are specified.
-One other format is XML, but that isn't relevant, nor fun to handle.
+The method #respond_to is built in with Rails and will handle the different types of formats that are specified in the request.

 Next we need to transform our @events from an [ActiveRecord::Relation](http://api.rubyonrails.org/classes/ActiveRecord/Relation.html) into